jacobbishop1000/crime-video-processor/Documentation/Development.md

 ## Required IDEs, Frameworks

 - No required IDE
-- Need a terminal to run the program
+- Need a terminal to use git, npm
-- Using Angular framework

 ## Folder Structure